 Key Stage 3

-All students study for nine core GCSEs in English Language & Literature, a Modern Foreign Language (French or German), Mathematics, Science (taught as Physics, Chemistry and Biology) a Humanities subject (History or Geography) and Religious Education.
+All students study for nine core GCSEs in English Language & Literature, a Modern Foreign Language (presently French or German), Mathematics, Science (taught as Physics, Chemistry and Biology) a Humanities subject (History or Geography) and Religious Education.
 In addition, students choose two additional GCSE options from:

 Key Stage 5

-Art, Biology, Economics, Chemistry, Design Technology, Drama, English, French, Geography, German, Government and Politics, History, Mathematics, Further Mathematics, Music, Physics, Psychology, Religion Philosophy and Ethics, and Sports Studies.
+Art, Biology, Economics, Chemistry, Drama, English Literature, French, Geography, German, Government and Politics, History, Mathematics, Further Mathematics, Music, Physical Education, Physics, Psychology, Religion Philosophy and Ethics.

 All courses now follow the linear model of examinations.

 Students also have allocated lessons for Sixth Form games and PSHE.
 These are non exam courses